widesky/docs/content/en/reference/fileformats/yaml.md

 Like the `delete` instruction above, the entities are chosen and updated in the following order:

-1. the entity listed by the argument, `id`
+1. The entity listed by the argument, `id`
-2. entities listed by the argument, `ids` in the order given
+2. Entities listed by the argument, `ids` in the order given
-3. all entities returned by a search performed with the filter expression given in the `filter` argument.
+3. All entities returned by a search performed with the filter expression given in the `filter` argument.
 Ordering is not guaranteed.
-4. all entities returned by a search performed with each filter expression given in the `filters` argument (searched in that order).
+4. All entities returned by a search performed with each filter expression given in the `filters` argument (searched in that order).
 Ordering is not guaranteed.

 Tags can be deleted by listing them in `delete_tags`.